 The majority of women in South Africa will birth in a government facility.
 And if you do not have a medical aid and cannot afford to pay for a birth in private sector, this will be route to follow.
 It therefore is not really a choice one makes.
 But let us in any case explain how a birth in our government sector works, and how it fits into the South African birthing scene.

 Women will receive antenatal care from a public or municipal clinic.
 This care is rendered by a nursing sister (midwife).
 Sonar’s are not routinely done in most facilities unless there is reason for concern.
-If you are low risk and your pregnancy remain complications free, you will be directed to go to a government hospital in your area for the delivery.
+If you are low risk and without any pregnancy complications, you will be directed to go to a government hospital in your area for the delivery.

 If any high risk factors emerge (for example high blood pressure), you will be referred to a higher-level facility where a doctor or an obstetrician will take over your care.